 Chapala Country Club’s golf course is a 9-hole layout.
 However, the creative placement of the two sets of tee boxes gives players of any caliber the satisfaction of playing a full round of 18 different holes

-Although Lake Chapala was suffering from low water levels and pollution some years ago, it had made a substantial recovery.
-Water levels were the highest they had been in three decades, and pollution levels are greatly improved.
+Although Lake Chapala was suffering from low water levels and pollution some years ago, it has made a substantial recovery.
+Given the past couple of abundant rainy seasons, Lake Chapala is currently at a more normal level, and pollution levels are greatly improved.

-There has been a concerted effort to improve not just the lake itself, but the shoreline, as well.
+There has also been a concerted effort to improve not just the lake itself, but the shoreline.

 Wonderful new parks, beaches, walkways and picnic areas are springing up, and more are planned.
 Recent environmental tests show the lake safe for swimming and other aquatic activities.

 In fact, Lake Chapala hosted the Water Skiing Event during the 2011 Pan American Games held in Guadalajara.

 From the Chapala pier, a number of excursions are possible, from a one-hour ride along the lakeshore to extended lake and island tours.

 It’s a two-hour visit to Scorpion Island (Isla Alacranes–named for its scorpion

 shape), with its regional food restaurants and bird watching.